 I am tired of hearing, ‘does it still exists?’, when we know it does.
-We know that intersections exist where Aboriginal and Torres Strait Islander women, female-identifying and non-binary people are being let down by systems that perpetuate trauma of the patriarchy.
+We know that intersections exist where Aboriginal and Torres Strait Islander women and non-binary people are being let down by systems that perpetuate trauma of the patriarchy.

 I feel like all of my experiences so far could have stopped me, and to be honest, some of them almost did.
 Stopped me for a little bit, made me take a step back.
 But then I have pulled myself together and kept moving forward.
 My biggest challenge is my self-doubt and my mental health.